minprog/platforms/basics/1 workshop/windows/index.md

 ### Step 1.2: Update to WSL 2

-The get better performance we want the upgrade to WSL 2.
+To get better performance we want the upgrade to WSL 2.

 Run: